-Screw the mounting cradle to a firm surface then position the main unit in the cradle.
-Orientate the holes in the chassis with those in the cradle arms then insert and tighten the gimbal knobs.
-Finally, connect the power lead, antenna cable and extension speaker to the sockets on the radio's rear panel.
+Screw the mounting cradle to a firm surface then slide the radio's main unit into the cradle from the front until it clicks into place.
+Finally, connect the power lead, antenna cable and extension speaker (if required) to the sockets on the radio's rear panel.